Art & Food

 Day 3.
 Mapua to Upper Moutere return (26km)

 Today’s route is on-road, detouring off the Great Taste Trail up into the rolling hills around the village of Upper Moutere and there are lots of little detours to add to your day.
 A reasonable level of fitness is required as there are some hills.
 The landscape is rolling with one longer, steady climb of approximately 2km.
 The route includes one section of 2km on a secondary road with no shoulder and is not recommended for the kids.
 After the climb from the coast up to the summit of the rolling Moutere foothills (elevation approx 100 m) the route is a lovely meander on country roads past vineyards and apple orchards to Upper Moutere.
 Look out for plantings of grapes, olives, black currants and hops and the old hop kilns, colonial farmhouses and interesting farm buildings.
-Visit a stylish gallery and sculpture garden and premium vineyards.
-In the village of Upper Moutere, visit the fabulous pottery of Katie Gold and Owen Bartlett, call at a pantry store for some local foods and relax over a local craft beer at The Moutere Inn, the oldest pub in NZ.
+Mahana Estates vineyard and kitchen is a must-stop, set in a magical location with views to the mountains and the sea.
+Don’t miss the very large Marte Szirmay sculpture at the entrance.
+Make time to cycle to Neudorf Vineyards too, where you are welcome to take a picnic and relax on the lawn with a glass of their gorgeous chardonnay.
+In the village of Upper Moutere, visit the fabulous pottery of Katie Gold and Owen Bartlett, call at a pantry store and design studio and relax over a local craft beer at The Moutere Inn, the oldest pub in NZ.
 Your ride back to Mapua includes a fabulous long downhill as you ride back down to the coast.

 Day 4.
 Mapua to Motueka (26km)

 Leaving the pretty village of Mapua, you will be following the coast for a short section before heading inland.
 This is apple country, so look out for the pack-houses and old worker’s cottages on the orchards here.
 There are three great cafes on this leg, the first at Tasman, the second at Lower Moutere and the last on the outskirts of Motueka.
-And in between, expect a bit of a climb (yes you will get a bit of a sweat up) and a bit of gravel.
+And in between, expect a bit of a climb and some gravel.
 The Coastal Route by-passes the long main street of Motueka, taking a pretty route past the old wharf and through an area many visitors miss.
 The town is bustling during the fruit-picking season and you could take a detour to visit the museum in the main street where you will learn all about the tobacco growing heritage of the area.

 Day 5.
 Motueka to Kaiteriteri (17.5km)